-During the 2015-2016 school year, we tried a different approach to professional development.
+During the 2015-2016 and 2016-2017 school year, we tried a different approach to professional development.
 The math instructional coach facilitated two math book studies, Guided Math and Number Talks.
 The reading coach facilitated two reading book studies, The Next Steps in Guided Reading and The Literacy Teacher's Playbook.
 Teachers chose one book study to attend for the school year so multiple grade levels and support positions were represented in each class.
 Coaching cycles were built-in between each session to support teachers in their practice.
 The theory was to move slowly, focus on one area of growth, and take time to apply it into practice.
-Our goal is to move forward with the same book studies next year, giving teachers the opportunity to join a different book club.
-We plan to create model classrooms from this year's study.
+We continued this goal to move forward with the same book studies in 2016-2017.
+Teachers had the opportunity to join a different book club, moving from a math focus to a reading focus and vice versa.
+We continued our vertical conversations with multiple grade levels in the areas of reading and math with these book club meetings.